jjurm/cssz-web/README.md

 - `assets` - images and other assets that need pre-processing (usually, all images are loaded from this folder, so that they can be resized, compressed, and cut as needed)
 - `config.yml` - global configuration (website title, menu, metadata, other options)
+- `data` - structural data shared across pages, such as board/event coordinators and their details
 - `content` - contains all the content: pages, blog posts
 - `static` - images and other static assets that are kept without any modification (unlike `assets`)
 - `themes/...` - the themes, defining how `content` is rendered